 My first experience in photography came at a young age while in the sport of surfing.
 But it wasn’t until 1981 that I turned professional.
 A native Californian, I have since earned several awards for professional photography and photojournalism.
 My images have been published around the world in hundreds of publications.
-In addition to photography, I have written three books and enjoy many outdoor activities.
-My first exposure to drag racing came at Lions Drag Strip in Wilmington, California, around 1964.
+In addition to photography, I have written three books on World War II (AllNavyBooks.com) and enjoy many outdoor activities such as motorcycles.
+My first exposure to drag racing came at Lions Drag Strip (NHRA) in Wilmington, California, around 1964.
 I later raced a 1955 Chevy at OCIR, Orange County International Raceway, in Irvine, California.
 Raised in a power-boat family who spent nearly every summer water-skiing, it seemed almost second-nature to take interest in drag boat racing.
 And so in 1981, I did turn to the exciting sport and became deeply involved.

-Above: With the late drag boat photographer Jack Cool (left) at Chowchilla, Ca. in 1993.
+Above: With the late drag boat photographer Jack Cool (left), at Chowchilla, California, July 1993.

 For nearly 15 years, I was the unofficial historian for the IHBA (International Hot Boat Association).
-Many of my race stories and photographs appeared in countless publications including; National Race Boat, Powerboat Magazine, Trailer Boats Magazine, Hot Boat Magazine, National Drag Boat and others.
+Many of my race stories and photographs appeared in countless publications including; National Race Boat, Hot Boat Magazine, Trailer Boats Magazine, Powerboat Magazine, National Drag Boat, IHBA’s the Liquid Quarter Mile and others.
 I also covered circle boat, K-boat and Unlimited Hydroplane races, and did various work for the APBA (American Power Boat Association).
-Following the 1986 drag boat season he produced a high-quality full-color drag boat poster, “The Liquid Quarter Mile.”
-Five years later in 1991 Rick followed it with another classic, “The Liquid Quarter Mile – Part 2.”
-Both can still be purchased right here on our website.
+Following the 1986 drag boat season I produced a high-quality full-color drag boat poster, “The Liquid Quarter Mile.”
+Five years later in 1991, followed it with another classic, “The Liquid Quarter Mile – Part 2.”
+Both can still be purchased right here on this website.